splunk/public-o11y-docs/gdi/monitors-databases/sap-hana.rst

       - ``insecureSkipVerify``
       - no
       - ``bool``
-      - Controls whether a client verifies the server’s certificate chain and host name.
+      - Controls whether a client verifies the server's certificate chain and host name.
 The default value is ``false``.
    -